Social media is an inseparable part of any ecommerce marketing strategy. But Facebook, Instagram, and Pinterest are the bare minimum.

 #entertainment and #dance are the two most popular hashtags so if you can fit your products there, you’re likely to reach target customers there.
 Working out, beauty, fashion, cooking, pets and home projects are other popular topics.

-How to use TikTok for marketing your ecommerce business?
+How to use TikTok and TikTok likes for marketing your ecommerce business?

 Quora is a crowdsourced question-and-answer platform.
 It ranks very well in SERPs and the content is evergreen, which is great for your SEO.
 People usually end up there when searching for specific long-tail queries.
 So a little effort can be driving you traffic for years and it’s available in many languages so it expands your global reach.